VLobanoffV/essockets/README.md

 # essockets
-This library help to learning for sockets on Windows.
+This library help to create sockets on Windows.

 ## server.cpp
 ```cpp